-Because of the limited bandwidth and the small message payload in wireless sensor networks, data is not published together with its topic name as in MQTT.
-A registration procedure is introduced which allows both a client and a GW to inform its peer about the short topic id and its corresponding topic name before it can start sending PUBLISH messages using the short topic id.
+Because of the limited bandwidth and the small packet payload in wireless sensor networks, data is not published together with its topic name as in MQTT.
+A registration procedure is introduced which allows both a client and a GW to inform its peer about the short topic alias and its corresponding topic name before it can start sending PUBLISH packets using the short topic alias.

-To register a topic name a client sends a REGISTER message to the GW.
-If the registration could be accepted, the gateway assigns a topicId to the received topic name and returns it with a REGACK message to the client.
+To register a topic name a client sends a REGISTER packet to the GW.
+If the registration could be accepted, the gateway assigns a topic alias to the received topic name and returns it with a REGACK packet to the client.
+If the client initiates a REGISTER against a topic which is known by the gateway to have a predefined topic alias associated with it, the gateway will specify its topic alias type to be predefined and set the topic alias value to match this in the REGACK.
+The client can then choose to update its registry of predefined topic alias’ if it so wishes.
+If there are no predefined topic alias’, the gateway will pass back a NORMAL topic alias type.
 If the registration could not be accepted, a REGACK is also returned to the client with the failure reason encoded in the ReturnCode field.

-After having received the REGACK message with ReturnCode=“accepted”, the client shall use the assigned topicId to publish data of the corresponding topic name.
+After having received the REGACK packet with ReturnCode=“accepted”, the client shall use the assigned topicId to publish data of the corresponding topic name.
 If however the REGACK contains a rejection code, the client may try to register later again.
 If the return code was “rejected: congestion”, the client should wait for a time TWAIT before restarting the registration procedure.

-At any point in time a client may have only one REGISTER message outstanding, i.e. it has to wait for a REGACK message before it can register another topic name.
+At any point in time a client may have only one REGISTER packet outstanding, i.e. it has to wait for a REGACK packet before it can register another topic name.

-A GW sends a REGISTER message to a client if it wants to inform that client about the topic name and the assigned topic id that it will use later on when sending PUBLISH messages of the corresponding topic name.
+A GW sends a REGISTER packet to a client if it wants to inform that client about the topic name and the assigned topic alias that it will use later on when sending PUBLISH packets of the corresponding topic name.
 This happens for example when the client re-connects without having set the “CleanSession” flag or the client has subscribed to topic names that contain wildcard characters such as # or +.

-Client’s Publish Procedure

-After having registered successfully a topic name with the gateway, the client can start publishing data relating to the registered topic name by sending PUBLISH messages to the gateway.
-The PUBLISH messages contain the assigned topic id.

-All three QoS levels and their corresponding message flows are supported as defined in MQTT.
-The only difference is the use of topic ids instead of topic names in the PUBLISH messages.

-Regardless of the requested QoS level the client may receive in response to its PUBLISH a PUBACK message which contains either

-the ReturnCode= “Rejection: invalid topic Id”: in this case the client needs to register the topic name again before it can publish data related to that topic name; or

-the ReturnCode= “Rejection: congestion”: in this the client shall stop publishing toward the gateway for at least the time TWAIT.

-At any point in time a client may have only one QoS level 1 or 2 PUBLISH message outstanding, i.e. it has to wait for the termination of this PUBLISH message exchange before it could start a new level 1 or 2 transaction.
+Topic Alias mappings exist only while a client is active and last for the entire duration of the active state.
+A receiver MUST NOT carry forward any Topic Alias mappings from one active state to another.

+Topic Name Mapping and Aliasing

+On the gateway the mapping table between registered topic ids and topic names is implemented per client (and not by a single shared pool between all clients), to reduce the risk of an incorrect topic id from a client matching another client’s valid topic.
+For performance and efficiency reasons the broker may choose to align topic alias’ for registered topic aliases between multiple clients.
+The mapping table of predefined topic aliases is separate from registered aliases.
+It is global and shared between all clients and gateways and may overlap with registered aliases, since it is considered to be in a different pool.

-Pre-defined topic ids and short topic names
+Pre-defined topic alias’ and short topic names